-Every so often, we take a dip in overseas blog waters to learn what online defamation debacles are making headlines abroad.
-Last week, two tales of communist defamation happenings caught our eye.
-Pussy Riot won a small slander victory in a Siberian court, while a supposedly fame-seeking teenager in China drew the short defamation straw.
+Periodically, we review online defamation debacles making headlines abroad.
+Last week, two headlines caught our eyes.
+First, Pussy Riot won a small slander victory in a Siberian court.
+Second, a fame-seeking teenager in China may be headed to jail, for defamation.

 Pussy Riot Member Escapes Defamation Lawsuit